 #1 Focus on Your Brand Promise

-Online marketing needs to be consistent with and supportive of offline efforts.
+Online marketing needs to be consistent with and supportive of offline efforts, this so that you can start moving forward with your marketing techniques and using Los Angeles SEO.
 It should not be thought of as something distinct and apart.
 Consequently, it is important your online communication stays true to your brand promise and leverages your strategic equities.
 With rare exceptions, your online communication should leverage your brand’s core campaign idea.
 If the campaign idea cannot be effectively leveraged online, you should challenge your Agency to find a campaign idea that can (or avoid online all together).
 Too often, the online translation of a campaign idea is an after thought.
 Compromises are made because of the perceived low cost of online media.
 This is exactly the wrong strategy.
 If your campaign idea cannot be translated effectively across media, the right strategy is to get a better campaign idea before agreeing to fund deployment.

 #2 Ensure Synergy Across Media

 I am always surprised when marketers act as though there is no audience overlap between their brand’s offline and online communication.
 They point to differences in media consumption across demographics.
 However, they don’t see traditional media in the same way.
-Ask any marketer if she/he believes there is overlap between radio and television and the answer will be “of course”.
+Ask king kong sabri suby if he believes there is overlap between radio and television and the answer will be “of course”.
 In reality there is typically a significant overlap between offline and online media.
 And the overlap is growing.
 In order to ensure synergy, executions in all media must focus on communicating your brand’s promise.
 Online media needs to be part of a holistic effort and not viewed as apart.
 Don’t hold your online communication to a lower standard.

 #3 Leverage Interactivity